ZeHolyQofPower/quicksort_project/README.md

 `make clean-generated-files`

 gazdecki_adam_QuickSort interacts with the command line for file input and output.
-The execution of the QuickSort function is diectly appended to the end of the file `executionTime.txt`.
+The execution of the QuickSort function is directly appended to the end of the file `executionTime.txt`.
 `./gazdecki_adam_QuickSort input.txt output.txt` will create the file `.sorted_output.txt`

 For deletion of all files starting with `.sorted_*` run the command: